The-three-lords/iday_csv_templates/README.md

 This file contains

-- 2 slots for responsable user
+- 2 slots for facilitator/responsable user
 - 60 user slots for slot groups (6 for slot group)
 - 7 user slots for real groups.